Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

+Finally, instead of trying to show that the family of combinatorial Laplacians is sufficiently rich, we could also generalize this family of matrices while still remaining relevant to topological data analysis.
+For example, one could consider generalizations of combinatorial Laplacians, such as weighted combinatorial Laplacians~\cite{horak:spectra_comb_laplacian} or persistent combinatorial Laplacians~\cite{wang:persistent}, and show that these generalized families are sufficiently rich as to contain $\mathsf{DQC1}$-hard instances.
+Besides all the approaches discussed above, other routes such as proving classical hardness of \textsc{llsd} when restricted to other sets of matrices such as $\{0, \pm 1 \}$-matrices, or by going through the discrete structures related to Tutte and Jones polynomials~\cite{ahmadi:tutte,shor:dqc1} could all be possible as well.

-The remaining open questions regarding the classical hardness of \textsc{bne} are the same as those regarding the classical hardness of \textsc{abne}, except that there is one additional open question.
+The open questions regarding the classical hardness of \textsc{bne} are the same as those regarding the classical hardness of \textsc{abne}, except that there is one additional open question.
 Namely, assuming that \textsc{abne} is classically hard, the remaining open question regarding the classical hardness of \textsc{bne} is whether estimating the number of eigenvalues exactly equal to zero is at least as hard as estimating the number of eigenvalues below a given inverse polynomially small threshold.
-This question was already discussed in Section~\ref{subsubsec:reductions} when we examined the reductions between \textsc{abne} and \textsc{bne}.
-As discussed there, one approach would be to project the eigenvalues below the given threshold to zero, and afterwards count the zero eigenvalues.
+This question was already addressed in Section~\ref{subsubsec:reductions} when we examined the reductions between \textsc{abne} and \textsc{bne}.
+As discussed there, one approach would be to project the eigenvalues below the given threshold to zero, and afterwards count only the zero eigenvalues.

-Regardless, even if \textsc{llsd} does not remain classically hard when restricted to combinatorial Laplacians, we can envision practical generalizations of the quantum-algorithmic methods used by the algorithm for Betti number estimation that go beyond Betti numbers, as we will demonstrate in the next section.
-Specifically, in the next section we provide efficient quantum algorithms for two concrete examples of such practical generalizations, together with complexity-theoretic evidence of their classical hardness.
+Regardless, even if \textsc{llsd} does not remain classically hard when restricted to combinatorial Laplacians, we can envision practical generalizations of the quantum-algorithmic methods used by the algorithm for Betti number estimation that go beyond Betti numbers, as we will discuss in more detail in Section~\ref{sec:beyond_betti}.
+Specifically, in Section~\ref{sec:beyond_betti} we provide efficient quantum algorithms for two concrete examples of such practical generalizations, together with complexity-theoretic evidence of their classical hardness.
 The first example we discuss is numerical rank estimation, an important problem in machine learning, data analysis and many other applications.
 The second example is spectral entropy estimation, which can be used as a tool in complex network analysis.